-- Prion disease diagnoses still confirmed only by neuropathology - Neuropathology can be a sentinel for unique and possibly emerging prion disease cases. - RT-QuIC continues to be assessed through comparison of results with the "gold standard" of brain tissue analysis. - However, as mentioned earlier, a positive RT-QuIC in the context of a neuropsychiatric illness is strongly indicative of prion disease.
+- Prion disease diagnoses still confirmed only by neuropathology - Neuropathology can be a sentinel for unique and possibly emerging prion disease cases. - RT-QuIC continues to be assessed through comparison of results with the "gold standard" of brain tissue analysis. - BUT...a positive RT-QuIC in the context of a neuropsychiatric illness is strongly indicative of prion disease.